vdsm/virtual-dsm/readme.md

   * ### How do I increase the amount of CPU or RAM?

-    By default, a single core and 512 MB of RAM are allocated to the container.
+    By default, a single core and 1 GB of RAM are allocated to the container.
 To increase this, add the following environment variables:

     ```yaml
     environment:
+      RAM_SIZE: "4G"
       CPU_CORES: "4"
-      RAM_SIZE: "2048M"
     ```

   * ### How do I verify if my system supports KVM?